VishalLokam/microservice-application-with-openai/README.md

-# [Work In Progress] Admin console microservice application for an ecommerce site with an OpenAI component
+# Microservice based application with OpenAI API

-This project hosts the code for Admin console for an ecommerce site.
-It is based on microservice based architecture where each service runs independently
+This project encompasses the source code for a sophisticated e-commerce application structured using a microservices architecture.
+It features an AI service that leverages the OpenAI API, similar to ChatGPT, to autonomously generate descriptions for newly added products.
+The system employs MongoDB for robust data management and RabbitMQ for efficient message queuing.
+The frontend component of the application operates as an independent microservice crafted with React, ensuring a dynamic and responsive user interface.
+Additionally, the backend microservices are developed using NodeJS and Python, offering a versatile and scalable server-side solution.

 ## Architecture Diagram